prasadtara/AI-Multilingual-Translation/README.md

 ### Overview
 This is a semester project for course CS 4820.
-Our project aim to build a multilingual translator for Mandarin-English and Tamil-English.
+Our project aims to build a multilingual translator for Mandarin-English and Tamil-English.

 ### Getting Started
 ``bash